Strongest Families Institute – Privacy Statement

 - Contact information, such as email address, telephone number, address and postal code;

 - Other information that helps identify you such as gender, and date of birth;

 - Personal health information, such as information about a medical diagnosis (this information is optional and will help in your intervention);

-- Demographic information, such as your ethnicity, income level or occupational field (these optional questions are intended to identify what part of the population you are in, you can choose to provide the information or not).
+- Demographic information, such as your ethnicity, income level or occupational field, education level or marital status (these optional questions are intended to identify what part of the population you are in, you can choose to provide the information or not).

 - notify you about changes to our Services;

 - gather analysis or valuable information so that we can improve our Services;